-The Summit Hiker: The Flower Valley/Upper Straight Creek
+The Summit Hiker: A Colorado Hike on the Flower Valley/Upper Straight Creek Trails

 The Flower Valley

 Splendid wildflowers carpet a deep valley notable for knockout views in this Colorado hike that is from the revised 2013 full-color edition of “The Summit Hiker.”
 This fragile ecosystem above timberline needs your protection.
 Please walk single file, stay on the trail and tread lightly amid these lush flower fields.

 What will you experience?
 Wade through subalpine wildflowers in a valley tucked high beneath the Continental Divide.
 Then climb to nonstop views from treeless alpine tundra.
 All this happens on a moderate trail in a half-day hike.

 “The Flower Valley,” as this writer calls it, glistens with small streams.
 Biggest is the uppermost branch of Straight Creek, which slices the valley at its midsection and churns over boulders and rocks.
 Lush and lovely, the valley rises north to a bare rock headwall above Interstate 70’s Eisenhower Tunnel.

 Drive I-70 east 8 miles from Silverthorne exit 205 to the Eisenhower Tunnel.
 As you approach the tunnel, stay in the right lane and slow down to allow a safe right turn into the generous staging area 0.1 miles before the tunnel entrance.
 Drive slowly east through this open area to find a paved roadway right of the tunnel structure.
 This road makes a half-circle loop up and around the tunnel portal.
 You will pass the trailhead for your hike and the highway department building.
 Leave your car in the large parking lot just below.
 Walk the short distance back uphill to the trail.
 It begins beyond on a paved road at a vehicle closure gate.